varunmaster/ServiceTracker/README.md

 # ServiceTracker

-ServiceTracker is a web application that monitors the status of Plex, SMTP service, Telegraf service (for Grafana), and PiHole service.
+ServiceTracker is a web application (ASP.Net Core) that monitors the status of Plex, SMTP service, Telegraf service (for Grafana), and PiHole service.
 This web application allows you to see the current status and Start/Stop the service (some of which are installed on a remote machine).

 ## Installation to IIS